 All stall holders are entitled to one trial market, thereafter, stall holders must commit to a minimum of one market at either location per month.
 TVM does not offer stalls on a casual basis.
 This ensures that customers can expect to find their favourite stalls at TVM regularly.

-TVM is a plastic bag-free event.
-Please provide paper or ideally, reusable bags to your customers.
+TVM is a plastic-free event.
+Please provide paper or ideally, reusable bags to your customers, along with paper plates and bamboo cutlery too.
 You can also purchase TVM totes from TVM Management.

 Is there power available?

 No, sites are not powered at The Village Markets.

 No, you don't require an ABN to trade at The Village Markets, but we highly recommended you apply for one for business purposes.

 Do I need public and product liability insurance?

 It's a good idea to secure your own PLI if doing TVM on a regular basis.
 Your cover must specify 'Market Stall / Trade Exhibitor' and be to the value of $10M (applicable at TVM Burleigh Heads State School).
 Otherwise you can pay an extra fee and receive cover for one event.

 All stall holders selling hot food, candles, second hand electrical goods and toys, beauty products, cosmetics, soaps, fragrances or essential oils that you have manufactured, imported, repackaged, relabelled or rebranded must have both product and public liability.
 A current PLI certificate specifying market stall/trade exhibitor cover must be included with your application.